-Media Contact: If you’re a member of the media looking for more information about the DBSA Peer Leadership Center and/or the emerging peer specialist workforce, please contact DBSA President, Allen Doederlein or DBSA Programs Team.
+Media Contact: If you’re a member of the media looking for more information about the DBSA Peer Leadership Center and/or the emerging peer specialist workforce, please contact DBSA Vice President of External Affairs, Allen Doederlein or DBSA Programs Team.

 DBSA Peer Specialist Training is a 40-hour training curriculum that teaches participants how to utilize their lived experience with mental health and substance use conditions, and trauma, to support and give hope to othersÃ¢â‚¬â„¢ recovery journeys.

 Experiencing suicidal feelings and desires is common for many peers, and peer supporters can feel powerless to help others head off these feelings or deal with them productively.